-$\ln(\text{sale price})i = \alpha + \beta \mathbf{X} + \varepsilon_i$
+$$\ln(\text{sale price})i = \alpha + \beta \mathbf{X} + \varepsilon_i \tag{1}$$

 X represents the hedonic characteristics of the property.
 Dummy variables are included to indicate whether the property was successfully sold at auction or whether it was sold prior with the missing dummy referring to withdrawn properties.
-The base model then included the number of bathrooms, bedrooms and a dummy indicating whether the property had parking facilities.
-Groups of dummies were included to capture the impact of property type, location and the year of sale.
-The base property was one a bungalow, located in North City Dublin that sold in 2000^{11} .
+However, given that the dependent variable is the sale price, the withdrawn properties included in this specification are those that did subsequently sell.
+In addition to the sale mechanism dummies the model also includes property specific variables concerning the number of bathrooms, number of bedrooms and whether parking facilities were available.
+Finally, groups of dummies relating to property type, location and year of sale are also include.
+The base property was a bungalow, located in North City Dublin that sold in 2000^{19} .

 The results in Table 2 report a positive coefficient for properties selling at auction; however, it is not statistically significant at conventional levels.
 The interpretation of this finding needs to be carefully considered, particularly in the context of the results in Stevenson et al. (2010) who found evidence of an auction premium.
 A key element that differentiates these two samples is that Stevenson et al. (2010) examined a sample containing both auction and private treaty sales.
 In contrast, the current sample is limited to only those properties that were at least initially put up for sale by auction.
 Therefore, when considering the sold at auction dummy it important to understand that this is relative to the sale price achieved by properties withdrawn and subsequently sold after going through the auction process.
 This is an issue that we will return to, in that it may be that although the withdrawn properties did not sell at auction, their final realised price was influenced by the auction process, hence the lack of a significant coefficient in this regard.
 This is consistent with the arguments presented in Lusht (1996) in terms of bidder's valuations being influenced by the information revealed by other bidders in an auction setting.
-The remaining coefficients are generally in line with expectations with significant positive coefficients reported with respect to the number of bedrooms and bathrooms, detached properties and those located in South City and South County Dublin.
+The remaining coefficients are generally in line with expectations with significant positive coefficients reported with respect to the number of bedrooms and bathrooms, apartments, detached properties and those located in South City and South County Dublin.
 In terms of the year dummies, they reflect the strong upward movement in the market during the sample period with a significant negative coefficient for 1998 and positive findings for 2001 and 2002.